Programme: MSc Finance 2019

-Imperial College was the obvious school of choice for my studies.
+Imperial College Business School was the obvious school of choice for my studies.
 I enjoyed the 2017 Summer School programme at the Business School because I had the opportunity to learn from industry professionals.
-The extra-curriculars offered at the world class business school offered me the opportunity to expand my understanding of the industry beyond the course as well.
+The extra-curriculars offered at this world class school offered me the opportunity to expand my understanding of the industry beyond the programme as well.

 What was the most important thing/learning point you took with you from the Business School?
 And the most surprising thing about the programme?

 The most important thing I learned was the importance of networking in and out of the classroom and I had to learn that very fast.
 The most surprising thing was the choice that was offered to pursue ventures beyond the Business School – I enjoyed the German evening classes very much!

 What advice would you give to a prospective student considering studying the same programme as you?

 Start applications to roles as early as possible to reduce pressure on yourself and use the Careers service as much as you can for interview prep and personal statement reviews.
 Remain focused, other people around you may be pursuing different paths to you and that’s fine.
 Focus on your path.